IntelAgir-Research-Group/ECSA-2026-ROS2GreenArch/README.md

 # ECSA-2026-ROS2GreenArch
 Replication package of the paper submitted to ECSA 2026 as a short paper.
 On Green ROS 2 Architecture.

-# ROS2GreenArch: Architectural Evolution of ROS 2 and Energy Efficiency

 This repository contains the replication package, datasets, and supplementary material for the paper:
 **"On the Architectural Evolution of ROS 2: Toward Greener Robotics Software Design"** (Submitted to ECSA 2026).